cmb69/advancedform_xh/README.md

 ## Requirements

 Advancedform\_XH is a plugin for CMSimple\_XH ≥ 1.7.0
-with the Fa and Jquery plugins, which are available by default.
+with the Jquery plugin, which is available by default.
 It requires PHP ≥ 7.0.0 with the ctype, filter and hash extensions.

 ## Download